 - Check your email constantly for important messages sent to you from the University.
 Email is the major mode of communication between university departments and its students.
-As a new student you should regularly check both your personal email address and your UConn email address to stay on top of things.
+As a new student you should regularly check both your personal and UConn email addresses to stay on top of things.
 Emails are sent to UConn students only.
 After Orientation, emails will only be sent to your UConn email account.
 It is imperative this is set up prior to participating in Orientation.

 Please be sure to read each of the sections below and complete each step in its entirety.